galaxyproject/training-material/topics/single-cell/tutorials/spatial-breast-cancer-tme-SPICA/tutorial.md

 >
 > **Doublet detection is not applicable.** Tools such as Scrublet look for droplets that accidentally captured two cells, because in droplet-based single-cell RNA-seq a two-cell measurement is a technical artefact ({% cite Wolock2019Scrublet %}).
 A Visium spot is multicellular *by design*, so flagging multicellular spots would discard valid data rather than clean it.
 >
 > **Deconvolution is not run.** Methods such as cell2location and RCTD estimate the cell-type proportions inside each spot by borrowing a matched single-cell reference ({% cite Kleshchevnikov2022Cell2location %}, {% cite Cable2022RCTD %}).
-They are the standard way to recover cell-type composition from Visium, but they need a reference dataset from the same tissue and are not part of the workflow validated here.
-Their absence is precisely why the results below are described as domains and reference matches rather than cell counts.
+They are the standard way to recover cell-type composition from Visium, but each needs a matched single-cell reference from the same tissue, which is a separate analysis with its own requirements.
+Their absence is precisely why the results below are described as domains and reference matches rather than as cell counts.
 >
 {: .comment}

-The validated Galaxy workflow used for this tutorial has been run end to end, and the prepared SpatialData input together with the reference outputs of every step are archived on the [Zenodo record]({{ page.zenodo_link }}) linked above.
-The hands-on instructions below reproduce that **passed workflow**, including its current IUC/ToolShed parameter labels and dataset names.
+Every step below has been run end to end in Galaxy, and the prepared input together with the output of each step is archived on the [Zenodo record]({{ page.zenodo_link }}).
+The figures and numbers quoted throughout come from those outputs, so you can compare your own results against them as you go.

 {% snippet faqs/galaxy/tutorial_mode.md %}